 - Additional living expenses

-It’s up to you to set your deductible at the amount that you want.
+It’s up to you to set your deductible to the amount that you want.
 Your insurer will typically give you a few choices.
 Often, you’ll have the option to choose between a set amount of money or a percentage of the claim.
-You can find your deductible amount on your policy declarations page.
+You can find your set amount on your policy declarations page.

-Some coverages, such as liability protection, may not have a deductible.
-But you can expect any personal property claims to include one.
-Be sure to check with your insurer about which types of coverage don’t include a deductible.
-Per the Insurance Information Institute (III), states regulate the way that deductibles work in your policy.
+Some parts of a renters policy don’t require a deductible, such as liability protection, but any personal property claims will.
+Be sure to check with your insurer about when you’ll need to pay one to satisfy a claim.
+Per the Insurance Information Institute (III), states regulate the way that deductibles work.
 It’s also common for these laws to differ between each state.